gjtorikian/panino-docs/syntax.md

 ### Element#writeAttribute(@element, attributes) -> Element
 ```

 In these descriptions, `->` is being used to signify a "return."
-You can override this to be `, ` by setting the parse options with `-p`.
+You can override this to become a comma (`,`) by setting the parse options with `-p`.

 ### Arguments

-**For Source and Markdown Files**: For all methods, functions, e.t.c., parentheses around the arguments are required even if no arguments are present.
-All arguments must also have descriptions.
+**For Source and Markdown Files**: For all methods, functions, e.t.c., parentheses around the arguments are required; if there are no arguments, empty parentheses (`()`) are required.

 The syntax for arguments is as follows: